 Marketing Doctor’s Commitment to Spending with Diverse-Owned Media

 Marketing Doctor strives to exceed the national initiative to spend 2% with diverse-owned media.
 We believe in spending ad dollars responsibly, and placing ads with media outlets who reflect the audiences that a campaign seeks to reach.
 Becoming allies with diverse-owned media is invaluable, especially in pursuit of distributing important public health and safety messaging.

 To effectively communicate information during COVID-19, our media buyers were proud to place 17% of the media budget with diverse-owned media.
 We secured stronger audience insights, forged meaningful partnerships, provided crucial health information across more platforms than ever before.

 We look forward to being a part of the industry’s shift toward a more equitable media landscape and are proud to provide diverse-owned media within our campaigns.

 An Industry Ignited: A Call to Action for Diverse Media Equity

 A call to action ignited in the advertising industry in recent years in response to social injustice around the country.
 Forbes explains, “As a result, every prominent media holding group recently launched a separate division with the objective to facilitate and encourage their clients to make long-term investments and a greater portion of their ad budget to media companies owned by minority groups that target multicultural audiences.”

-Nielsen recently launched a program to connect agencies and advertisers with diverse-owned media companies.
+Nielsen launched a program in 2022 to connect agencies and advertisers with diverse-owned media companies.
 As part of the Diverse Media Equity program, “Nielsen will provide measurement services for diverse-owned media companies historically excluded from measurement.”
 The organization plans to measure progress on both supply and demand to answer the following questions:

 - Are more advertisers committing to investments in diverse media owners?